cholla-hydro/cholla/python/README.md

    print(my_fields)  # prints out the names of all saved fields
    ```

 2. Loading a single field: This is easy.
-Suppose the snapshot is saved at If that snapshot has a field called `"density"`, you can simply invoke:
+If that snapshot has a field called `"density"`, you can simply invoke:

    ```python
    import cholla_utils